 - Variety of construction projects with multiple contractors who focus on different work

 There is no reason a shortage in skilled labor needs to delay construction projects.
-And there is no reason craftsmen need to go through long unemployment periods.
-Construction staffing services—firms like Tradesmen International, with tens of thousands of field-tested craftsmen in their database—are the solution to both of these problems.
+And there is no reason craftworkers need to go through long unemployment periods.
+Construction staffing services—firms like Tradesmen International, with tens of thousands of field-tested craftworkers in their database—are the solution to both of these problems.